 This collection of data is also used for internet ads, which can help with the expansion and growth of your organization through social media platforms or websites.

-In this Digital age, Analytics are the present and future of professional sports.
+In this Digital age, Analytics is the present and future of professional sports.
 Any team that does not apply them to the fullest is at a competitive disadvantage.